-• 522 Advanced Placement Physics C - Mechanics - Senior (elective) - .5 credit/one semester
+522 Advanced Placement Physics C - Mechanics - Senior (elective) - .5 credit/one semester

 NOTE: This course is offered in the first semester each year to students who have completed a Calculus course.
-If there are sufficient requests, a second section may run in the second semester for those students who will have completed the 1st semester of Calculus during their senior year.

 This is a second-year Physics course designed for students planning to take the Advanced Placement Physics C - Mechanics exam.
 It is particularly useful for future science/engineering majors.
 The semester is devoted to Mechanics, including several topics at a Calculus level.
-Problem solving is intensely stressed.
+Problem-solving is intensely stressed.